Tag: Lord Roberts of Llandudno

 The below Parliamentary question was asked by Lord Roberts of Llandudno on 2016-06-07.

-To ask Her Majesty’s Government what action they have taken to ensure the proper provision of safe housing for unaccompanied minors brought to the UK from refugee camps in Europe.
+To ask Her Majesty’s Government whether the unaccompanied minors brought to the UK from refugee camps in Europe will be assigned to families through the usual system of allocation to foster carers.

 Lord Ahmad of Wimbledon